Living room shelving is a great way to add extra storage space to the main room, as well as wow factor.

 'Keeping your living room shelves organized is vital,' says Anne Haimes, Anne Haimes Interiors.
 'Items placed in groups or in lines of threes, fours or fives will prevent the shelves looking untidy.
 When choosing the overall look, decide if you want the shelves to be made in a material which is a statement in itself, or if you want them to have a less prominent role, allowing your display to do all the talking.’

 ‘More and more, we’re seeing shelving used as a feature in a room,’ says Ian Weddell, USM Modular Furniture.
-‘In loft apartments, it can be used to divide up a large space; and shelving can be used to display not only books, but also vases of flowers, sculptures or artwork.’
+‘In loft apartments, it can be used as a room divider idea to 'zone' a large space; and shelving can be used to display not only books, but also vases of flowers, sculptures or artwork.’